 Semi-polar GaN Materials

-First generation emitter materials are subject to large built-in electric fields due to spontaneous and piezoelectric polarization.
+First generation GaN materials are subject to large built-in electric fields due to spontaneous and piezoelectric polarization.
 Devices can only operate at low current densities due to the rapid decrease of efficiency (efficiency 'droop') as the current density increases.
-Total brightness per given LED area is thus low, driving up the number of LEDs required and hindering LED usage in many high power applications.
+As a result, total brightness per given chip area is thus low, hindering LED usage in many high power applications.
 In addition, long wavelength devices are still absent due to significantly low performance between 520 and 635 nm (green gap), limiting display and illumination applications for the highest spectral sensitivity of the human visual perception of brightness.

 Semi-polar gallium nitride (GaN) materials can address these long-standing problems with lower polarization-induced electric fields and reduced blue shift.
 The reduction of efficient droop can be achieved by increasing the volume of the InGaN active region.
 Quantum Confined Stark effect (QCSE) is eliminated by reducing polarization fields.
 Semi-polar materials have also been used to enable high efficiency long wavelength devices such as direct green lasers.